-- · Changes in competition, such as pricing pressure, and the opening of new stores by competitors in our markets; - General economic conditions; - Economic challenges faced by our customer base; - New product introductions; - Changes in our marketing programs; - · Consumer trends; - Changes in our merchandise mix; - Changes in the relative sales price points of our major product categories; - Underwriting standards for our customers purchasing merchandise on credit; - Our ability to offer credit programs attractive to our customers; - The impact of any new stores on our existing stores; - · Our ability to manage our supply chain and inventory as a result of relocations of and restructurings to our distribution centers; - · Weather events and conditions in our markets;
+- Changes in competition, such as pricing pressure, and the opening of new stores by competitors in our markets; - General economic conditions; - Economic challenges faced by our customer base; - New product introductions; - Changes in our marketing programs; - Consumer trends; - Changes in our merchandise mix; - Changes in the relative sales price points of our major product categories; - Underwriting standards for our customers purchasing merchandise on credit; - Our ability to offer credit programs attractive to our customers; - The impact of any new stores on our existing stores; - Our ability to manage our supply chain and inventory as a result of relocations of and restructurings to our distribution centers; - Weather events and conditions in our markets;

 - COVID-19 and other pandemics or outbreaks;

 - Timing of promotional events;

 - Timing, location and participants of major sporting events;

 - The number of new store openings;

 - The percentage of our stores that are mature stores that tend to be smaller or have fewer assortment of higher margin products, such as furniture;

 - The locations of our stores and the traffic drawn to those areas;

-- · How often we update our stores;
+- How often we update our stores;

 - Our ability to execute our business strategy effectively;

-- · Staffing levels; and
+- Staffing levels; and

 - Lease-to-own penetration rates.

-In the past we have been named as a defendant in multiple securities class action lawsuits and are currently defendants in shareholder derivative lawsuits.
+In the past we have been named as a defendant in multiple securities class action lawsuits.
 Potential similar or related litigation or investigations could result in substantial damages and may divert management's time and attention from our business.
-We and certain of our current and former officers and directors were previously named as defendants in securities class action lawsuits and are still named in related shareholder derivative lawsuits.
-Please see additional detail in Part II, Item 8., in Note 12, Contingencies, of the Consolidated Financial Statements of this Annual Report on Form 10-K.